 The remuneration report also forms part of the Group Management Report.

-The remuneration paid to the Board of Management for 2011 is in line with standard market practice, appropriate to the tasks involved and designed to reward performance; it comprises fixed (non-performance-related) elements and variable (performance-related) elements, which include short, medium and long-term incentives.
+The remuneration of the Board of Management for 2009 is in line with standard market practice, appropriate to the tasks involved and designed to reward performance; it comprises fixed and variable elements as well as long-term incentives.

-Non-performance-related components are the annual base salary (fixed annual remuneration), fringe benefits and pension commitments.
-The annual base salary is paid in twelve equal monthly instalments retroactively at the end of each month.
-Fringe benefits mainly comprise the use of company cars, supplements for insurance premiums and special allowances and benefits for assignments outside the home country.
+Non-performance-related components are the fixed annual remuneration (annual base salary), fringe benefits and pension commitments.
+The fixed annual remuneration is paid in 12 equal monthly instalments retroactively at the end of each month.
+Fringe benefits mainly comprise the use of company cars and supplements for insurance premiums as well as special allowances and benefits for assignments outside the home country.

-Stock appreciation rights (SARs) are granted as a long-term remuneration component based on the Long-Term Incentive Plan resolved by the Supervisory Board in 2006 (2006 LTIP).
+Stock appreciation rights (SAR) are granted as a long-term remuneration component based on the Long-Term Incentive Plan resolved by the Supervisory Board in 2006 (2006 LTIP).